logo CAPS

 The CAPS program is a cooperative effort between the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine (PPQ) and The Connecticut Agricultural Experiment Station (CAES).
 Through the CAPS Program, surveys are conducted to detect or delimit exotic plant pests - insects, weeds and diseases that are not known to occur in the U.S. or have been recently introduced through U.S. ports of entry or other pathways.
 CAPS surveys and other monitoring activities strive to protect agriculture and natural resources and to prevent economic and environmental losses.

-The CAPS State Survey Committee in Connecticut (see link below) serves as an advisory group for CAPS survey activities in the state.
-Committee members meet several times per year to provide input on upcoming exotic pest surveys, discuss survey results and share relevant information on pest occurrences in Connecticut.
+The CAPS State Survey Committee in Connecticut (see below) serves as an advisory group for CAPS survey activities in the state.
+Committee members meet twice per year to provide input on upcoming exotic pest surveys, discuss survey results and share relevant information on pest occurrences in Connecticut.
 Pest distribution data from surveys and other sources provided by State Survey Committee members is submitted to a national database.
 This information is available for retrieval upon request.

-Accomplishment Reports
+Accomplishment Reports:

 CAPS Pest Lists: